Adapter Journal

 Adapter Team

-How to Add AI Features That Do Not Feel Like a Wrapper
+AI Features That Do Not Feel Like a Wrapper

 The first AI feature most teams ship is a chat box.
 Users notice.
 There is a better pattern, and it starts with refusing to treat the model as the product.